An island with an overhang for stools, sinks and dishwashers was a must for this new kitchen we have just finished in a brand new extension.

 Always on-trend Woodchester Cabinet Makers rescued and recycled the high-quality Blue Pearl granite worktops and farmhouse sink from a rather tired old kitchen.

 When Woodchester Cabinet Makers usually design a kitchen they take time to really understand exactly what the customer’s dream kitchen needs to be.
 So it was a whole new challenge when the team was asked by a local property developer to imagine the ideal kitchen and utility room for future buyers.

 When this Cheltenham family decided to add an extension to their home they had a definite ‘wish list’ for their dream kitchen.

-Buying ‘off-the-peg’ furniture to suit Cotswold style homes is often difficult That’s why Woodchester Cabinet Makers were delighted to take up the challenge and create this beautiful bespoke European oak table from a sketch provided by one of its clients.
+Buying ‘off-the-peg’ furniture to suit Cotswold style homes is often difficult, that’s why Woodchester Cabinet Makers were delighted to take up the challenge and create this beautiful bespoke European oak table from a sketch provided by one of their clients.